-California has its own pathway construction agency.
+California has its pathway and repair construction agency.
 That government agency is “Caltrans.”
-And this is our page dedicated to understanding lawsuits against Caltrans.
+And this is our page dedicated to understanding negligence lawsuits against Caltrans.
 So when state roads become unsafe, you come here.
 Our negligence lawyers in California assist victims wounded in catastrophic government claims cases.

 Often these involve roadside collisions.
-So when there is a vehicle wreck, in which you or a loved one became an injury statistic, you may have a Caltrans case to sue upon.
-Because it happened on a public road, it was potentially caused due to a negligent failure to act.
+So when there is a vehicle wreck in which you or a loved one became an injury statistic, you may have a right to sue Caltrans.
+Because it happened on a public road, its negligent failure to act by Caltrans is a legal theory of liability Ehline Law pursues.
 But if Caltrans is a party, it could also be negligent inaction that caused the wreck.

-Caltrans and its parent, the DOT are responsible for repairs on the roadways.
-Their charter includes repairs of freeway and highway guardrails.
-Also, Caltrans repairs and replaces improperly installed or missing medians.
+Caltrans and its parent, the DOT, are responsible for repairs on the roadways.
+However, failure to warn of a danger or threat when they know about it is reckless and negligent.
+In any event, their State charter includes fixes of the freeway and highway guardrails and the installation or repair of missing medians.
 And when they set up construction zones, this organization is supposed to warn traffic of dangers adequately.
 So they must advise drivers as to hazards like sinkholes, open trenches, and so forth.

 And on the spot, the CHP needs to see what can be done on the course.
 They must divert traffic down the boulevard to make the problem area safer for motorists.
 Keeping every inch of the California roads safe takes all of the available government employees.

 After a vehicle injury on the main artery with roadway defects, try contacting Ehline Law Firm.
-This is an excellent way to hold your government responsible.
+This is because we hold California’s government responsible.
 Attorney Michael Ehline is an awarded member of the Circle of Legal Trust.
 Also, he is a member of the Million Dollar Advocates Forum.
 Next, he is an A-rated member of the BBB.
-Last, he has received awards from Super Lawyers, and Legal Torch, to name just a few.
+Last, he has received awards from Super Lawyers and Legal Torch, to name just a few.

-Having recovered millions of dollars for seriously hurt victims of roadway mishaps, we are recognized by peers.
+Having recovered millions of dollars for seriously hurt victims, our peers recognize us as the paramount experts in our field of practice.
 Even our opponents see us as honorable, courageous legal knights.
 We shall act as your sword and your shield in your pursuit of justice.

 Against the odds, we strike hard and fast.
-Ehline maneuvers to get you a tactical and strategic advantage over the government.
-And their career defense attorneys know we take no prisoner.
-To learn more, call (213) 596-9642, or read on.
+Ehline uses technical legal maneuvers to get you a tactical and strategic advantage over the government.
+That way, you can win the most money for your terrible injuries that were not your fault.

 We fought a Revolutionary War against a government that made “too many” mistakes.
-So Americans inherently know that public servants can fail to act, or act improperly.
+So Americans inherently know that public servants can fail to act or act up.
 Accordingly, the federal government and most states have their own Tort Claims Acts.
 (Read about the California Tort Claims Act here).

 The Act allows taxpayers like you to apply redress for your grievances.
 Hence, you can go after funds for moderate and severe injuries, for example.
 Also, the right to petition the government for redress is part of our Constitutional Republic.
 Furthermore, it is an important tradition we inherited via English Common Law.

-So don’t be embarrassed or feel that you are doing the state a disservice by seeking money damages.
-Keep in mind that you have a very limited time to sue CalTrans, however.
-Also understand that suing the government carries with it a stricter, heightened duty.
+Don’t be embarrassed or feel that you are doing the state a disservice by seeking money damages.
+Keep in mind that you have minimal time under the Government Code to sue CalTrans, however.
+Also, understand that suing the government carries with it a stricter, heightened duty.

-So the afflicted party must jump through certain hoops in order be enabled to sue.
+So the afflicted party must jump through certain hoops to be enabled to sue.
 And this is because of the doctrine of Sovereign Immunity.
 Most of the time, the state is immune from being sued for money damages.
 But certain enumerated exceptions apply.